dabac76/geckoleech/README.md

 ---

 Inspired by a simple use case of gathering data from CoinGecko, although it can be used with any kind of json rest api.
 GeckoLeech, however, is not directly accessing rest service.
-User is expected to provide a callable that handles the request and returns a json response.
+User is expected to provide a callable that handles the request and returns a dict response.

 Purpose is strictly prototyping not production.
 It removes the burden of handling looping and database access, nothing more nothing less.
 Authenticated requests and response pagination are expected to be handled by provided callable.
 The code doesn't even have requests/urllib as a dependency.
 As said, it expects a callable that handles whole logic of a rest api request.
 Each request is executed in its own thread (up to 32 in pool).
 Project dependencies: DuckDB, pyjsonq, click.
 User should provide in advance:

 - database model,
+- request callable
 - hint to all combinations of api request parameters and
 - json query (in `pyjsonq` flavour), how to transform the response prior to database insertion.